Xiaoyang-Song/In-DB-Machine-Learning/In-DB-ML.md

 PREDICT rating;
 ```

+Here are what we did using the above code:

-Here we create a model called _restaurants_ratings_model_, SELECT columns to be used for training and validation, and state to predict _rating_.
+- CREATE a model called _restaurants_ratings_model_.
+- SELECT columns to be used for training and validation.
+- Set the target of prediction to be _rating_.

 ```sql
 SELECT *